UW-COSMOS/project-docs/README.md

 Design and implement methods for 1) automatic extraction of  model parameterizations from tables, and 2) extraction of data from tables and figures.
 Implementation of methods that link data back to model code and the knowledge base developed during Task 1 will enable human-in-the-loop automated refinement ad assessment of scientific models.

 #### Demo Day Poster
 A high-level overview of our Phase 2 activities and status is summarized in our [DARPA Demo Day Poster](https://github.com/UW-COSMOS/project-docs/tree/master/presentations_reports/ASKE_demo_poster.pdf).
-Please see the [recorded video of our live demo](https://drive.google.com/file/d/1V09nLcijn2SqHAPf1dSHIXdi8ys5-B1O/view?usp=sharing) delievered at the Demo Day is available on
+Please see this [recorded video of our live demo](https://drive.google.com/file/d/1V09nLcijn2SqHAPf1dSHIXdi8ys5-B1O/view?usp=sharing) delievered at the Demo Day (September 12, 2019)

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/6/6e/DARPA_Logo.jpg/640px-DARPA_Logo.jpg" width=200>